sonus21/rqueue/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-description: Rqueue Redis Based Async Message Processor
+description: Rqueue Job Queue and Scheduler for Spring — Redis and NATS JetStream backends
 permalink: /
 ---

-# Rqueue | Redis-Backed Job Queue and Scheduler For Spring Framework
+# Rqueue | Job Queue and Scheduler For Spring Framework (Redis &amp; NATS)

 {: .fs-4 }

-Rqueue is a Redis-backed job queue and producer-consumer system for Spring and Spring Boot.
-It supports both producers and consumers for background jobs, scheduled tasks, and event-driven workflows, similar to Sidekiq or Celery, while staying fully integrated with the Spring programming model through annotation-driven APIs and minimal setup.
+Rqueue is a job queue and producer-consumer system for Spring and Spring Boot with pluggable broker backends — **Redis** (default) and **NATS JetStream**.
+It supports producers and consumers for background jobs, scheduled tasks, and event-driven workflows, similar to Sidekiq or Celery, while staying fully integrated with the Spring programming model through annotation-driven APIs and minimal setup.

 {: .fs-6 .fw-300 }